3sidedcube/ThunderCloud/README.md

 	\* These values will be provided to you when setting up your app in the CMS.

 	\*\* This will automatically be set when a build is created.
-+ Finally, import ThunderCloud into your app delegate file `@import ThunderCloud;` or `import ThunderCloud` if you're swift enclined, and then add the following line to the `application:didFinishLaunchingWithOptions:` method:
++ Finally, import ThunderCloud into your app delegate file `@import ThunderCloud;` or `import ThunderCloud` if you're using swift, and then add the following line to the `application:didFinishLaunchingWithOptions:` method:

 		self.window.rootViewController = [TSCAppViewController new];